Search the collections at the Center for Jewish History

 Greene, the former President of the Long Island Chapter Zionist Organization of America (ZOA), wrote music and lyrics that were performed or played back at events dedicated to Soviet Jewry in the Long Island area and were delivered to Refuseniks in the Soviet Union by members of the Long Island Committee for Soviet Jewry.

-The papers of Morey Schapira reflect the work of the prominent activist of the American Soviet Jewry movement in the years 1965-1993.
-The collection includes details on Mr. Schapira's leadership role with organizations Action for Soviet Jewry, the Bay Area Council on Soviet Jewry, the New England Student Struggle for Soviet Jewry, the Student Struggle for Soviet Jewry, and the Union of Councils for Soviet Jews.
+The collection documents the work of the prominent activist of the American Soviet Jewry movement in the years 1965-1993.
+It includes details on Schapira's leadership role with organizations Action for Soviet Jewry, the Bay Area Council on Soviet Jewry, the New England Student Struggle for Soviet Jewry, the Student Struggle for Soviet Jewry, and the Union of Councils for Soviet Jews.

 Mort Yadin Papers (P-943) [Digitized]